Skip to content

 1. One fenced site all day: electrical, framing, drywall, concrete, roofing

 If your crew shows up to a site at 6:45 and stays on it, your whole problem is the edge of that site.
-The gap you are paying for is the parking lot, the truck, the coffee run, the fifteen minutes between "clocked in" and "tools out."
+The gap you're paying for is the parking lot, the truck, the coffee run, the fifteen minutes between "clocked in" and "tools out."
 The lever is a fence around the slab.
 A worker has to be standing inside the perimeter to start the clock, so the punch from the truck down the street never gets created.

 This is the highest-leverage setup for trades that plant on one job.
 Draw the perimeter once, decide which crews it applies to, and the clock only starts on-site.
-We do not re-explain the mechanics here; the geofencing pillar covers exactly how the fence is drawn and enforced, and the honest limits of it.
+We don't re-explain the mechanics here; the geofencing pillar covers exactly how the fence is drawn and enforced, and the honest limits of it.
 The short version: location comes from the phone, so treat the fence as a strong deterrent, not a guarantee.

 app.getclox.com/worksites